-The balance on the council tax Collection Fund at 31 March 2020 showed a £152k deficit.
-This will be shared between Norfolk Council, Norfolk Police and Crime Commissioner and Breckland Council in proportion with each authority's relative precept.
-This deficit has resulted from a slightly higher than budgeted bad debt provision.
+The balance on the council tax Collection Fund at 31 March 2021 showed a £400k deficit.
+This will be shared between Norfolk County Council, Norfolk Police and Crime Commissioner and Breckland Council in proportion with each authority's relative precept.
+This deficit has resulted from higher local council tax reduction scheme (LCTRS) take up in year following the Covid-19 pandemic.

-The balance on the NNDR Collection Fund at 31 March 2020 showed a £401k surplus.
+The balance on the NNDR Collection Fund at 31 March 2021 showed a £16,073k deficit.
 This will be shared between Central Government, Breckland Council and Norfolk County Council in proportion with each party's relative proportionate share.
-This surplus has resulted from reduced levels of appeals from the 2017 valuation.
+This deficit has resulted from Covid-19 business rates reliefs provided in year after the budget had been set, however Government have provided grants to offset the lost income from the reliefs leaving a smaller 'real' deficit to be funded by the Council.
+Note 31 provides further detail on the impact of the pandemic on these accounts.

-These balances were estimated and taken into account when setting the Council Tax for 2020-21 and changes since that time will be reflected in setting the Council Tax in 2021-22.
+These balances were estimated and taken into account when setting the Council Tax for 2021-22 and changes since that time will be reflected in setting the Council Tax in 2022-23.